Mari Hamada: 2010s

 In 2010, Hamada returned to her heavy metal roots with Aestetica, which received heavy airplay.
 The album sparked a resurgence in her career, reaching No. 35 on Oricon's albums chart.
 Her live video Mari Hamada Live in Tokyo "Aestetica", which was filmed at the Nakano Sun Plaza, peaked at No. 2 on Oricon's DVD chart.
 Hamada followed up the success with her 2012 album Legenda.

 Hamada kicked off her 30th anniversary celebration in 2013 with the compilation album Inclination III and an extensive national tour.
 In 2014, she released the boxed set Mari Hamada Complete Single Collection.
 At the same time, her former and current labels reissued her past albums in Super High Material CD (SHM-CD) format.
 In April, Hamada performed an extended concert in Tokyo, which was filmed for WOWOW.
 The concert was aired on Japanese television on July 20, 2014, including two interviews with Mari, and was released on DVD and Blu-ray in January 2015.
 On August 16, Hamada performed live at the Summer Sonic Festival, an annual two-day rock festival held at two venues simultaneously with bands switching venues for the second day.
 On August 31, September 3 and 7, 2014, she performed concerts with a symphony orchestra titled "Rock Queen Orchestra".
 On October 11, 2015, Hamada performed live at the Loud Park Festival, with Loudness guitarist Akira Takasaki as a special guest.
 On January 13, 2016, Hamada released the album Mission, which peaked at No. 11 on Oricon's albums chart.
 The last show of the Mission tour was filmed and released on DVD and Blu-ray as Mari Hamada Live Tour 2016 "Mission" on February 22, 2017.

 To celebrate her 35th anniversary, Hamada returned to Victor Entertainment in April 2018.
 She released Gracia on August 1; the album went all the way to No. 6 on Oricon's albums chart, becoming her first top-10 album since Persona.
 A year later, she released the compilation album Light for the Ages -35th Anniversary Best～Fan's Selection-.
 She also performed at the Nippon Budokan for the first time in 25 years on April 19.
 The concert was released on DVD and Blu-ray as Mari Hamada 35th Anniversary Live "Gracia" at Budokan on December 18.

 2020s

 In 2020, Hamada became the first Japanese vocalist to win the reader's popularity vote on Burrn! magazine's 36th Heavy Metal Championship for 2019.

-Hamada's 24th studio album Soar will be released on April 19, 2023 to coincide with her 40th anniversary.
+Hamada's 24th studio album Soar was released on April 19, 2023 to coincide with her 40th anniversary.